jsalgg/evernote-react/README.md

 This app has a niche!
 That niche is food!
 Write your daily food logs for health, dieting, and any other food needs!

-Foot-Note-Node is the Heroku domain, but it should hve been Food-note-node.
+[Foot-Note-Node](https://foot-note-node.herokuapp.com/) is the Heroku domain, but it should hve been FOOD-note-node.
 That was my mistake.

 MVPS for this project include:
 * Notes